daniestevez/gr-satellites/docs/source/satellite_decoder.rst

 The input of the Satellite decoder block is a stream of samples, which can be either real or complex, for IQ input (see :ref:`Real or IQ input`).
-The output of the block are PDUs with the decoded frames.
+The output of the block is PDUs with the decoded frames.
 The figure below shows a very basic use of the Satellite decoder block, where the input is taken from a WAV recording using the Wav File Source block and the output is printed using the Message Debug block.
 This example can be found in gr-satellites in